The Legend of Zelda: Breath of the Wild: Plot

-A century after being placed in a healing chamber in the Shrine of Resurrection, an amnesiac Link awakens in a now-ravaged Hyrule.
-He meets an old man, who eventually reveals himself as the lingering spirit of King Rhoam.
-Rhoam explains that Ganon has grown stronger while sealed in Hyrule Castle, and he pleads for Link to defeat Ganon before he regains his full strength, breaks free, and destroys the world.

-Link reunites with Impa, a Sheikah elder who previously served the royal family, and she instructs him to free the Divine Beasts.
+Link leaves the plateau and reunites with Impa, a Sheikah elder who previously served the royal family, and she instructs him to free the Divine Beasts.
 Link travels across Hyrule, returning to locations from his past and regaining his memories.
-At the behest of Hyrule's peoples, (Note: The Hylians, Sheikah, Zora, Rito, Gorons, and Gerudo) he boards the four Divine Beasts and purges them of the Blight Ganons, freeing the captive spirits of Hyrule's fallen Champions and allowing them to pilot the Divine Beasts once again.
-After freeing the Champion's spirits, they each gift Link a special ability: Mipha's Grace, which fully heals him upon taking lethal damage; Revali's Gale, an upward gust of wind to gain height; Daruk's Protection, granting temporary immunity to attacks; and Urbosa's Fury, allowing Link to summon lightning in a wide area to damage enemies.
-In this endeavor, Link is assisted by Sidon, the Zora prince and Mipha's younger brother; Yunobo, Daruk's cowardly descendant; Teba, a Rito warrior; and Riju, the child chief of the Gerudo.
+At the behest of Hyrule's peoples, he boards the four Divine Beasts and severs them from Ganon's control, freeing the spirits of Hyrule's fallen Champions and allowing them to pilot the Divine Beasts.
+In this endeavor, Link is assisted by Sidon, the Zora prince and Mipha's younger brother; Yunobo, Daruk's cowardly descendant; Teba, a Rito warrior; and Riju, the young chief of the Gerudo.
 After obtaining the Master Sword from Korok Forest, Link enters Hyrule Castle and confronts Ganon.
-The Divine Beasts weaken him, and after Link defeats him, he transforms into Dark Beast Ganon in an attempt to destroy the world.
+The Divine Beasts weaken him, and after Link defeats him, he transforms into Dark Beast Ganon.
 Zelda gives Link the Bow of Light, which allows him to weaken Ganon enough for Zelda to seal him away, restoring peace and allowing the spirits of King Rhoam and the Champions to depart to the afterlife.
-Sensing their presence, Link and Zelda smile fondly.

-If players have found all thirteen memories in the "Captured Memories" main quest, they unlock a post-credits cutscene in which Zelda declares that Hyrule must be rebuilt and that she and Link must begin the process by themselves.
-As Link and Zelda survey Hyrule and embark to restore it to—and perhaps beyond—its former glory, the princess confides in him that although her powers may have dwindled over time, she has come to terms with it.
+If the player completes an optional quest that involves Link regaining all of his memories, they unlock a post-credits cutscene in which Zelda declares that Hyrule must be rebuilt and that she and Link must begin the process by themselves.
+As Link and Zelda survey Hyrule, the princess confides in him that although her powers may have dwindled over time, she has come to terms with it.